MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 #### To disable exception logging

 To disable exception logging you should comment out any code that initializes the exception logger.

+If you are using WinShared, exception logging is configured [via AppConfig.cs](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/Config/AppConfig.cs), specifically the ExceptionLoggingAllowed and ExceptionLoggingBuildConfigs properties.

 ### Local Notifications